NASA-PDS/pds-view/registry/registry-service/README.txt

 derby will create a log file named "derby.log" that will contain all the SQL statements sent to derby if the system property "-Dderby.language.logStatementText=true" is set.

+If you are going to start the registry service from maven using "mvn tomcat:run" you may want to up the intial and max java heap size.
+This can be done by setting the MAVEN_OPTS environment variable.
+For instance in a bash shell one would run "export MAVEN_OPTS="-Xms128m -Xmx256m".

 The file src/main/resources/applicationContext.xml contains most of the configuration for the registry and its database (or at least pointers to it).
 Here you will find a reference to db.properties which are the Derby settings.
 This can be changed to mysql.properties to